Toyota Corolla (E170): Australia and New Zealand

-Toyota in Australia and New Zealand launched the E170 series Corolla saloon in late February 2014.
+Toyota in Australia and New Zealand launched the E170 series Corolla sedan in late February 2014.
 An equivalent hatchback model is also retailed under the Corolla nameplate, but this is actually a rebadged E180 Auris released earlier in 2012.
-For the saloon version, which was imported from Thailand, there were three different variants: the base Ascent, the mid range SX model, and the flagship ZR.
-The Corolla saloon and hatchback (Auris) were together in 2014 the top selling car in Australia.
+For the sedan version, which was imported from Thailand, there were three different variants: the base Ascent, the mid range SX model, and the flagship ZR.
+The Corolla sedan and hatchback (Auris) were together in 2014 the top selling car in Australia.